John Cena: Fashion

 During his WWE career, Cena has used his attire in an attempt to reflect the most current fashions and styling within the hip hop culture that his character represents.
 Cena started out wearing "throwback jerseys" and Reebok pumps until WWE produced specific Cena merchandise which he began wearing.
 While Cena was a member of the SmackDown brand, one of his WWE-produced T-shirts bore the suggestive spoonerism "Ruck Fules".
 Whenever it appeared on television, the image was censored, not by the network, but by WWE to sell more shirts under the premise that it was "too hot for TV".
-He also wore a chain with a large padlock, occasionally using it as a weapon, until WrestleMania 21, when it was replaced with a chromed and diamond studded "Chain Gang" spinner medallion matching his spinner title belt.
+He also wore a chain with a large padlock, occasionally using it as a weapon, until WrestleMania 21, when it was replaced with a chromed and diamond studded (bling-bling) "Chain Gang" spinner medallion matching his spinner title belt.
 Around the time The Marine was released, Cena began wearing more military related attire, including camouflage shorts, dog tags, a Marine soldier cap, and a WWE produced shirt with the legend "Chain Gang Assault Battalion".
 Shortly after WrestleMania 23, when promotion for The Marine ended, the military attire diminished and was replaced with apparel bearing his new slogan "American Made Muscle" along with denim shorts, not seen since he was a member of the SmackDown roster.
 He then wore shirts that promoted Cenation and his trademark line "You Can't See Me".

 Legacy

+Cena has routinely appeared in various top rankings, including top 20, top 25, and top 50, having won 17 world titles, more than any other wrestler in WWE, and being widely seen as the "face of WWE" for over a decade between the mid-2000s and the mid-2010s.
 Cena has been called the greatest professional wrestler of all time by his peers Kurt Angle, John "Bradshaw" Layfield, and veteran industry personality Paul Heyman.

-Timothy Bella of The New York Times described Cena as "perhaps the last of the monocultural, crossover stars, following the likes of Hulk Hogan, “Stone Cold” Steve Austin and the Rock."
+Timothy Bella of The New York Times described Cena as "perhaps the last of the monocultural, crossover stars, following the likes of Hulk Hogan, 'Stone Cold' Steve Austin and the Rock."
 WWE chairman Vince McMahon said he regarded Cena as the WWE's Babe Ruth.
 Bleacher Report named Cena one of the 10 greatest WWE wrestlers of all time.
-Shawn Michaels's one hour long match on WWE Raw against Cena is touted as one of the best matches in history, and Michaels said that after a fortnight WWE tour in the United Kingdom, he did not want to do the match with anyone else other than him.

-In 2012, WrestleMania XXVIII, headlined by the John Cena vs. The Rock main event, became the highest drawing event in WWE history with 1,217,000 buys.
+Shawn Michaels's one hour long match on WWE Raw on April 23, 2007, against Cena is touted as one of the best matches in history, and Michaels said that after a fortnight WWE tour in the United Kingdom, he did not want to do the match with anyone else other than him.
+In 2012, WrestleMania XXVIII, headlined by the John Cena vs. the Rock main event, became the highest drawing event in WWE history with 1,217,000 buys.
 The event held the record for the highest grossing live event in WWE history in 2012, grossing $8.9 million, before being surpassed by WrestleMania 29 the following year, also headlined by Cena vs. Rock.